Choose another writer in this calendar:

 Pierre Bourdieu was born in the village of Denguin, in the Pyrénees' district of southwestern France.
-His father, who was the village postmaster, admired figures such as Robespierre, Jaurès, Léon Blum and Edouard Herriot.
-While he never completed his own schooling, Bourdieu's mother continued her education to the age of sixteen.
+His father, the son of a peasant sharecropper, ran the village post office; he voted on the Left and admired figures such as Robespierre, Jaurès, Léon Blum and Edouard Herriot.
+While Bourdieu's father never completed his own schooling, his mother continued her education to the age of sixteen.
 At home the family spoke Gascon.

 Jacques Derrida.
 Bourdieu became interested in Merleau-Ponty, Husserl –

 Heidegger's Being and Time he had read earlier – and also in

 the writings of the young Marx for academic reasons.
 His thesis from

 1953 was a translation and commentary of the Animadversiones of